Python-SIP/sip/sphinx/directives.rst

 ``set`` is the Python name of the optional setter method and must refer to a method in the same class.

-The :directive:`%Docstring` directive is used to specify the property's optional docstring.
+The optional :directive:`%Docstring` sub-directive is used to specify the property's docstring.

 For example::